Are Your Tarot Cards Sad?

 You’ll know when some housekeeping is needed, because the cards will feel lifeless, and their messages confusing or lacking the usual vibrancy.
 When this happens, it’s often beneficial to put all the cards in their proper order, starting with the Fool in the Major Arcana and then working through the suits.
 Once you’ve done that, envision the cards being focused and animated, then shuffle them and continue as usual.

-Communicating with your cards is always a two-way street.
+If you feel like you’ve got Tarot block or that your Tarot cards are refusing to speak with you, remember that communicating with your cards is always a two-way street.
 When I do readings face-to-face, I always explain to my client that there are three of us involved in this conversation; the client, the cards, and me.
 If any one of the three drops the ball, then the discussion is going to be unfulfilling.

 There’s nothing more annoying than someone who doesn’t know what they want!
 It applies to ordering food, or shopping for clothes, or designing a garden; and it applies to the tarot, too.
 You have to ask a specific question and know what kind of answers you’re seeking.
 Write down your question in your tarot journal, or even speak it out loud, because using your throat chakra empowers your words.
 Next, concentrate on the cards, and seek your answer.